 - Return the meat, onions, and mushrooms back tot he pot, stir gently to incorporate, and bring to full heat.
 Reduce heat to low.

 - Add the lemon juice to the beaten egg yolk and whisk in a half sup of the cream sauce.
 Add the egg mixture to the pot and stir to incorporate.

-- Serve over mashed potatoes, white rice, or my preference, a vegetable mash, recipe listed below.
+Note: Serve over mashed potatoes, white rice or my preference, a vegetable mash, recipe listed below.

-The celery root and cauliflower give the mash a bit of zest, which compliments the Blanquette de Bison nicely.
+The celery root and cauliflower give the mash a bit of zest, which complements the Blanquette de Bison nicely.

 Leave a comment